jreeves3/qbf-definition-variable-movement-Artifact/README.md

 # qbf-definition-variable-movement-Artifact

-In the following days this repository will be populated with definition variable movement toolchain.
+In the following days this repository will be populated with the definition variable movement toolchain.
 This includes the CNF tools Kissat and cnftools for definition detection, programs for variable movement and proof generation, and QRAT-trim for proof verification.